 This explains the opening of Matthew’s gospel, which is a really long list of names.
 This is a genealogy, or family history, of Jesus’ ancestors through His earthly father Joseph.
 While Matthew is careful to note that Joseph was not Jesus’ physical father (all the other fathers “begot” their sons, but Joseph is only listed as the “husband of Mary, the mother of Jesus”), this genealogy would still have been powerful evidence to Jewish readers that Jesus was their rightful King.
-In our culture today, discovering one’s family tree is seen as a fun and interesting activity, but not crucial to our sense of who we are.
+In our culture today, discovering one’s family tree is seen as a fun and interesting activity, but usually not crucial to our sense of who we are.
 But for first century Jews, knowing your heritage was very important.
 Being able to trace a family line through your father was especially critical to knowing your identity as one of God’s chosen people.
 As verse 1 says, Jesus was a descendant of King David and a descendant of Father Abraham.
 The rest of the line, while not given in its entirety (some names are left out to shorten the list), would have been proof enough that Jesus had every right to rule over His people.
 And as the rest of Matthew’s gospel and the New Testament show us, Jesus has every right to be our King, too.
-The challenge for us this Christmas is this: Will we let King Jesus rule in our hearts and lives as He wants and deserves?
+The challenge for us each Christmas is this: Will we let King Jesus rule in our hearts and lives?

 1 The book of the genealogy of Jesus Christ, the Son of David, the Son of Abraham: